ioccc-src/winner/next/guidelines.md

 </p>

-On 28 January 2007, the Judges rescinded the requirement that the `#` in a C preprocessor directive must be the 1st non-whitespace octet.
+On 28 January 2007, the Judges rescinded the requirement that the `#` in a C preprocessor directive must be the 1st non-whitespace byte.

 The `exit(3)` function returns `void`.
 Some broken systems have `exit(3)` return `int`; your submission should assume that `exit(3)` returns a `void`.